ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

   # Done
 ```

 Now we can make a preliminary plot to make sure the data looks right.
-Like I said before, a map is just a graph with longitude and latitude as the x and y axes:
+Remember, a map is just a graph with longitude and latitude as the x and y axes:

 ```r
 ggplot(pc_trim, aes(x = decimallongitude, y = decimallatitude, group = scientificname)) +